ArgoCD SSO Integration SAML2.0

 encoding/xml

-In response to the risk of Dex configuration being abused, a proposal was made to split the Dex Connector.
-There seems to be a lot of opposition to deprecating it.
+There has also been a proposal to split the Dex Connector due to the risk of Dex configuration being abused, but there seems to be a lot of opposition to deprecating it.

 Dex SAML Connector Supported Features